This post may contain affiliate links. You can view our affiliate disclosure here.

 Another thing you should think about is how easy it will be to pack up and transport your golf simulator setup.
 Do you plan to have a dedicated space where the simulator will be located, or will there be times when you need to move it?

-Portability likely won’t be a concern for simulator businesses, but other businesses like bars and restaurants that are using simulators as an additional revenue stream may want to move their setup periodically.
+Portability likely won’t be a concern for dedicated simulator facilities, but other businesses like bars and restaurants that are using simulators as an additional revenue stream may want to move their setup periodically.

 4. Quality